Mining Architectural Information: A Systematic Mapping Study

-Likewise, in the formal data extraction process, the data extraction was performed by the first author and validated by the second and third authors, and any divergences and ambiguities of the results in the extracted data were discussed together for reaching an agreement.
+Likewise, in the formal data extraction process, the data extraction was performed by the first author and validated by the second and third authors, and any divergences and ambiguities of the results in the extracted data were discussed together to reach an agreement.
 In this way, we can ensure that the extracted data in the formal data extraction process are valid.
 The description of the data items and their relevant RQs are presented in Table \ref{DataExtraction}.
 Specifically, nine data items have been defined to be extracted from the selected studies.
 The three data items (i.e., D1-D3) are used to extract the demographic details of the selected studies, and the remaining data items (i.e., D4-D9) are used to answer the five RQs (see Table \ref{ResearchQuestions}).
-The data extraction was subsequently followed by data synthesis, and these two processes were conducted and recorded with the aid of MAXQDA (a qualitative data analysis tool)\footnote{\url{https://www.maxqda.com/}}.
+The data extraction was subsequently followed by data synthesis, and these two processes were conducted and recorded with the aid of MAXQDA (a qualitative data analysis tool).